 Symptoms: Rust colored, blister like pustules develop on the leaves and stems surrounded by chlorotic halos.

 Control: Spores can survive on crop residue and seed so a crop rotation of at least two years between faba bean crops should be used.
+Currently, no products are registered for control.

 Symptoms: Initially there is yellowing of the area between leaf veins.
 This is followed by progressive leaf death and dieback starting at the leaf margins.
 Additional symptoms include loss of lower leaves, stunting, and failure to flower.
-When infection occurs early in the season, the upper pods formed after the infection, are small and do not set seed while the lower stem is normal.
+When infection occurs early in the season, the upper pods formed after the infection are small and do not set seed while the lower stem is normal.
 The majority of infected plants die within several weeks after the onset of first symptoms.

 Alternaria leaf spot is caused by Alternaria alternata, and Powdery mildew is caused by Microsphaera penicillata var. ludens.